kkemple/awesome-enterprise-web-service/README.md

 ### Deployment
+This application is using [Circle CI](https://circleci.com/gh/kkemple/awesome-enterprise-web-service).
+The web service is containerized and then has the full test suite run against it.
+Then it is started and pinged via the `/api/healthcheck` route.

+Using Docker containers gives you a single artifact that you can pass through your build pipeline and release into production.
+It also gives you the added benefit of having backups of every release, with dependencies included. _#leftpad_

-Deployment is really just a matter or preference.
-This application is using [Circle CI](https://circleci.com/gh/kkemple/awesome-enterprise-web-service) to run tests, build docker container, and push it to Docker Hub.
-See `circle.yml` for build, test, and deploy configuration.
+> See `circle.yml` for build, test, and deploy configuration.

 ___